JankariTech/blog/src/assets/BDDWithFlutter/BDDWithFlutter.md

 ### 4. repeat

 What about negative values?
-If a shepherd is using this app to count the sheep, there is no point to have a negative counter.
+If a shepherd is using this app to count the sheep, there is no point having a negative counter.
 To say it in Gherkin:
 ```gherkin
 Scenario: Counter should not be negative
   Given the counter is set to "0"